Hafsa bint Umar: Notable work

 Qur'an.
 She is also said to have narrated sixty hadiths from Muhammad.

 Death

 She died in Sha'ban AH 45, i.e., in October or November 665.
 She is buried in Al-Baqi Cemetery next to the other Mothers of the Faithful.

 Contrasting views

 Sunni view

-Hafsa is seen as scholarly and inquisitive by the Sunnis.
-She is also respected as a Mother of The Believers.
-She became a widow after the death of Muhammad and did not remarry, as it was believed that it was haram for Muslims to marry the wife of the prophet after his death.
+Hafsa is seen as scholarly and inquisitive by Sunni Muslims, and considered a Mother of The Believers..
+After the death of Muhammad she did not remarry, as it was considered haram for Muslims to marry his widow.

 Shi'a view

 Due to the honey incident with the prophet, Shi'as disapprove of Hafsa and Aisha in this particular incident and cite the beginning of Surat al-Tahrim and the accompanying hadith as evidence.